rixx/ramble/_posts/2020-03-10-on-compliments.md

 ---
 layout: post
+summary: Compliments are good.
+Give more (good) compliments.
 ---

 Compliments are good.
 You probably don't give as many compliments as you could.
 You don't receive as many as would be